stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 The use of auto with the Stan Math library should be used with care, like in [Eigen](https://eigen.tuxfamily.org/dox/TopicPitfalls.html).
 Along with the cautions mentioned in the Eigen docs, there are also memory considerations when using reverse mode automatic differentiation.
-When returning from a function in the Stan math library with an Eigen matrix output with a scalar `var` type, the actual returned type will often be an `arena_matrix<Eigen::Matrix<...>>`.
+When returning from a function in the Stan Math library with an Eigen matrix output with a scalar `var` type, the actual returned type will often be an `arena_matrix<Eigen::Matrix<...>>`.
 The `arena_matrix` class is an Eigen matrix where the underlying array of memory is located in Stan's memory arena.
-The `arena_matrix` that is returned by Stan functions is normally the same one resting in the callback used to calculate gradients in the reverse pass.
+The `arena_matrix` that is returned by Math functions is normally the same one resting in the callback used to calculate gradients in the reverse pass.
 Directly changing the elements of this matrix would also change the memory the reverse pass callback sees which would result in incorrect calculations.

 The simple solution to this is that when you use a math library function that returns a matrix and then want to assign to any of the individual elements of the matrix, assign to an actual Eigen matrix type instead of using auto.